nextflow-io/patterns/process-into-groups/README.md

 ## Solution

-Use the [map](https://www.nextflow.io/docs/latest/operator.html#map) to associate to each file a key extract by the file name.
-Then use the [groupTuple](https://www.nextflow.io/docs/latest/operator.html#grouptuple) to group together all files that have a matching key.
-Finally use the resulting channel as the process input.
+Use the [map](https://www.nextflow.io/docs/latest/operator.html#map) operator to associate with each file a key extracted from the file name.
+Then chain the resulting channel with the [groupTuple](https://www.nextflow.io/docs/latest/operator.html#grouptuple) operator to group together all files that have a matching key.
+Finally use the resulting channel as input for the process.

 ## Code